 There are several different processes that require a product to flow through a pipe from one piece of equipment to another.
 A certain level of heat is often required for this process piping, and this heat must be at very high levels for many applications.

 Proper filtration is essential to process flow operation.
-Improper filtration or lack of filtration can wreak havoc on components, reducing their life and changing the final product.
-If left unaddressed, this can lead to equipment failure, process upsets, increased quality issues and in some cases, unplanned shutdown.
-Thus, making an investment in the correct filter for the process is a wise choice.
+Improper or lack of filtration can wreak havoc on components, reducing their life and changing the final product.
+This can lead to equipment failure, process upsets, increased quality issues and in some cases, unplanned shutdown.
+Learn more.

 Achieving effective catalyst regeneration requires a process that produces a very high level of heat in a very efficient manner.
 Over the years, there have been several different approaches to create this required heat.
-Traditional steam has been a popular choice as well as heated transfer media.
-However, these methods have limitations.
+Traditional steam and heated transfer media have limitations.
+Learn more.

 The devastating effects cavitation can have on control valve internals is widely appreciated.
 In this article, the authors therefore explain the origins of cavitation, provide an easyto-use method to estimate cavitation sound levels and conclude with approaches to reduce or even avoid cavitation.

 Laying out an effective heat tracing design requires careful attention to detail.
 Every aspect of the system must be meticulously considered, including both the temperature requirements of the fluids being protected as well as the physical characteristics of the equipment being heat traced.

 In the world of instrumentation, there are a number of different topics discussed and analyzed.
 However, one that should not be overlooked is that of instrumentation fittings.
 Do you know what technologies are available?
 Do you know the strengths and /weaknesses?
 Are there any new trends?